williamsbdev/williamsbdev.github.io/_posts/2015-08-07-continuous-integration-and-delivery-with-travis.md

 To automate the tests every time I commit something, if I am working on a private project, I like to use [Codeship.io].
-If I am working on a public OSS (Open Source Software) project, the defactor seems to be [Travis CI].
+If I am working on a public OSS (Open Source Software) project, the de facto seems to be [Travis CI].
 Both services offer great integration with [Github] and [Bitbucket].
 I am currently using these two projects ([code-camp-ui] and [code-camp-api]) to learn new things and CI/CD is one of those things.